metablaster/WindowsFirewallRuleset/Readme/DirectoryStructure.md

 # About this document
-Explain directory structure used in repository
+Explain directory structure used in repository.\
-Each script in addition also explains what it does and what it contains Each function is minimally documented too
+Each directory also contains a Readme.md explaining it's purpose.

 ## .vscode
 Visual Studio Code configuration